onderonur/rick-and-morty-graphql/README.md

 ## RickQL - Rick And Morty GraphQL App

 This is a client application which consumes the Rick and Morty API.
-It uses [Apollo Client](https://www.apollographql.com/docs/react/) for fetching and state management.
+It uses [Apollo Client](https://www.apollographql.com/docs/react/) for all the data fetching and state management.
 When I first started this project, there was no official React hooks for Apollo Client.
 After their release, I've migrated this project to [@apollo/react-hooks](https://www.apollographql.com/docs/react/api/react-hooks/).